 Africa Young Academies Regional Conference, Nairobi, Kenya, 3-5 February 2014

-The conference on “Accelerating science for development in Africa by increasing the momentum and impact of National Young Academies” was organized by the Global Young Academy (GYA) in cooperation with the Network of African Science Academies (NASAC).
-It brought together representatives of the member academies from the NASAC with all existing National Young Academies (NYAs) in Africa, as well as representatives from NYA initiatives and other young scientists from the countries in the NASAC network.
+The conference on “Accelerating science for development in Africa by increasing the momentum and impact of National Young Academies” was organised by the Global Young Academy (GYA) in cooperation with the Network of African Science Academies (NASAC).
+It brought together representatives from the NASAC member academies with all existing National Young Academies (NYAs) in Africa, as well as representatives from NYA initiatives and other young scientists from the countries in the NASAC network.